-With the right data standard (see below), USB-C is much faster and more versatile than USB-A. In time, you can expect USB-C connections to replace all older USB-A connections and other ports.
+With the right data standard (see below), the USB-C connection is much faster and more versatile than USB-A. In time, you can expect USB-C connections to replace all older USB-A connections and other ports.
 This switchover will, however, probably take years.

-For now, USB-A shows up alongside USB-C in many computers, primarily to deal with compatibility issues.
-People still have older smartphones, beloved controllers, receivers, TVs, keyboards, and many peripherals that require a USB-A/B connection.
+For now, USB-A shows up alongside the USB type C connector in many computers, primarily to deal with compatibility issues.
+People may still have an older device, including smartphones, beloved controllers, receivers, TVs, keyboards, and many peripherals that require a USB-A/B connection.

 Most people don’t want to buy an adapter to make USB-C backward-compatible with all their stuff.
 As the use of these older devices fades, USB-C will become the go-to port that everyone knows to look for — and we already see this happening in some sectors.

 Where does USB 3.2 fit into this?

 USB 3.0 to 3.2 refers to a specific USB protocol for data when it comes to USB connections: Instead of describing the physical port, this refers to the data formats the port can handle.
-A notable change came with USB 3.0, which required a modification of the USB-A and USB-B designs to gain more capabilities and faster speeds.
+A notable change came with USB 3.0, which required a modification of the USB-A and USB-B designs to gain more capabilities and a faster data transfer speed.
 USB-A cables that support USB 3.0 and above come with a blue pin protector instead of the standard gray one.

-And just to throw one more wrench into the mix, USB-A and USB-C ports can support various standards, anywhere from USB 2.0 to USB 3.1 Gen 2.
+And just to throw one more wrench into the mix, USB type A and USB-C ports can support various standards, anywhere from USB 2.0 to USB 3.2.
 There are no universal names for these protocols to make matters more complex, so not everyone uses the same name.
-So, USB 3.1 Gen 1 is also called USB 3.0.
-Fortunately, USB 3.1 is backward-compatible with all other USB connections, although USB-C ports may require an adapter.
+For example, USB 3.1 Gen 1 is also called USB 3.0.
+Fortunately, USB 3.2 is backward-compatible with all other USB connections, although USB-C ports may require an adapter.
 You also must make sure that your USB cables and devices support 3.1 data capabilities when possible.

-- A USB-C connection is the only one that can support the full potential of USB 3.1 Gen 2.
+- A USB-C connection is the only one that can support the full potential of USB 3.2